New Meeting Schedule

 The latest edition of this handy

 One Hundred Icons of Progress

-For the IBM Centennial Beverly Baker put
+For the IBM Centennial Beverly Baker

-together a PowerPoint presentation depicting
+put together a PowerPoint presentation depicting

-IBM's major accomplishments throughout its first one hundred years.
+IBM's major accomplishments throughout its first one

 of the presentation is on this website.
 Click here

 to view it.